wso2/product-is/product-scenarios/1-manage-users-roles/1.8-manage-users/README.md

 # 1.8 Privileged users should be able to manage users

 ## Business use-case narrative
-As an administrator I should be able to manage users and assign/unassign roles of the users.
+Privilege users can manage users and  assign/un-assign roles of the users.

 ## Persona
 Admin